mohamedelabbas1996/SVM/README.md

 # SVM
-Support Vector Machine (SVM) Implementation
+An Implementation for Support Vector Machine (SVM)